Rejuvenation of Hay & Pasture

 Click to enlarge

-The following chapter from the Maritime Pasture Manual on pasture renovation and rejuvenation provides information relevant to Atlantic Canada.
+Chapter 5 from the Maritime Pasture Manual on pasture renovation and rejuvenation provides information relevant to Atlantic Canada.

 Grazing

-Until any grazing management issues are addressed, no other aspect of rejuvenation will maintain healthy stands.
+Grazing management should be the first rejuvenation technique considered.
+Until grazing management issues are addressed, no other aspect of rejuvenation will maintain healthy forage stands.

-Often rest alone can be a simple and effective tool to rejuvenate stands.
+Often, rest alone can be a simple and effective tool to rejuvenate stands.
 Providing rest to perennial forage plants through improved grazing management will increase their vigour and allow them to become more competitive with undesirable species.

 Going back to the basics of forage stand management and implementation of a managed grazing system should be considered at regular intervals.
 Management practices need to be evaluated on an ongoing basis and adjustments made any time there are changes in forage health and vigour.

 In some regions and under certain conditions, changes in pasture vegetation may not necessarily be an indicator of improper grazing management but rather attributable to natural succession of native plants.
-This is certainly the case when woody species are part of the potential natural community for a site2.
-Intensively managed grazing has been successfully used to control aspen regrowth in the parkland regions of Alberta and the Peace River region of British Columbia.
-In healthy aspen stands with high sucker density, forage production can be increased by as much as two-thirds with intensively managed grazing3.
+This is certainly the case when woody species are part of the potential natural community for a site.2 Intensively managed grazing has been successfully used to control aspen regrowth in the parkland regions of Alberta and the Peace River region of British Columbia.
+In healthy aspen stands with high sucker density, forage production can be increased by as much as two-thirds with intensively managed grazing.3

 Fertilizing forages can also be accomplished by winter feeding on forage stands.
 Rather than cattle being fed in corrals, feed is provided to animals on pasture or hay fields.
-In-field feeding provides savings in machinery and manure handling costs while forage production can be increased as a result of added nutrients5.
+In-field feeding provides savings in machinery and manure handling costs while forage production can be increased as a result of added nutrients.5

 Fertilization and pH Amendment